TheProGhost/LinuxWebApp_As_Desktop/README.md

 * ~~Now in the Brave Browser the full scrren toggle is not working properly.~~
 * ~~So, some work is needed to be done.~~
-* Now, the fullscreen toggle is working properly.
+* Now, the fullscreen toggle of brave browser is working properly.
 <br/>
 <br/>